weixublog/vue-storage/README.md

 ## Describe

-> This vue plugin simplify the localStorage operation.
+> This plugin simplify the localStorage operation.

 ## data type